Click here for Training Videos

 This is another easy way to keep a backup of your file.
 You can email the file to yourself.
 The file is encrypted, so the data cannot be deciphered by anyone unless they know the password and have a copy of the MyDataGuard program.

-Use the Email menu option under the File menu OR select the EMAIL button when you are asked if you would like to Backup you data (This happens each time you exit the program if you have edited your data).
+Use the Email menu option under the File menu OR select the EMAIL button when you are asked if you would like to Backup you data (This happens each time you exit the program if you have edited or saved your data).

 MDG File attachment